 I’m currently trying out Canard on my test blog site.
-My test site is private but I have a number of blog posts and portfolio posts on it so that I can test out new themes before I take the plunge to set them up on my live sites.
+My test site is private but I have a number of blog posts and portfolio posts on it so that I can test out the best wordpress themes for blogs before I take the plunge to set them up on my live sites.
 (Of course I can only test free wordpress themes on my test site.)

 It lets you highlight specific articles on the homepage and balances readability with a powerful use of photography – all in a layout that works on any device.